- Final bike climb is 10.82 miles with it’s steepest grade being 17% with an overall grade of 7%

 Your registration is yours and only yours.
 You may not transfer or defer it to another person or another year.
 Anyone starting/racing under someone else’s race number will be disqualified and banned from the event indefinitely.

-There are no refunds, transfers, or deferrals of any kind, for any reason through the event itself unless otherwise stated by the event.
+There are no transfers, or deferrals of any kind, for any reason through the event itself unless otherwise stated by the event.
+If you did purchase insurance during your registration, refer back to your registration email in the event of a cancellation.

 Kindness & Respect